mcglincy/dungeondraw-foundry-vtt/README.md

   * Map note in the upper left links the current scene to the JournalEntry.
   * JournalEntry and Note are created as soon as you start drawing a new dungeon.
   * To delete: delete the Note and/or the JournalEntry.

+### Using floor textures

+If you choose a floor texture it will be used in preference to the floor fill color.

+Dungeon Draw currently assumes square texture files.

+Some care needs to be taken when choosing texture files and sizes.
+Using larger texture files (e.g., 400x400, 600x600, etc) will cause fewer texture sprites and should perform better.
+Conversely, using a 50x50 texture on a big map can make your browser crawl.

+Want some good floor textures?
+Check out this free Texture Pack 3 from Forgotten Adventures: https://www.patreon.com/posts/texture-pack-3-24886718

 ## Known issues